 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 There is no shortage of suggestions on how to get beautiful hair, and using baking soda is part of the “no shampoo” or “no poo” trend.
-However, just because baking soda is natural does not mean it is safe.
+However, using baking soda for hair may not be safe.

 While anecdotal evidence suggests that baking soda helps to clean the hair, the medical community is undecided about whether this is healthy.